Elvis Costello: 1977–1979: Peak pop stardom

+When Costello began touring the US in mid-November, he received prominent coverage in the US press, even though he played venues holding fewer than a thousand people.
 By late 1977, Costello had moved from Stiff Records to Radar Records, a new label founded by an associate of Jake Riviera.
 Riviera had split from Dave Robinson and was now Costello's sole manager.
 For the next year and a half, Costello's records were released on Radar in Britain.